-Reishi has been found to stimulate host immunity in humans with advanced stage cancer (Gao et al., 2003), suggesting its traditional use to treat and complement cancer therapy may be justified.
+Reishi has been found to stimulate host immunity in humans with advanced stage cancer (Gao et al., 2003), suggesting its traditional use to treat and complement cancer therapy is justified.
 A large double blinded human study found reishi was effective against chronic hepatitis B (Gao et al., 2002).
-A human study found reduction of inflammation in cells and tissues extracted patients with Crohn’s disease with reishi treatment (Liu et al., 2016), although in this case a control group was absent.
+A human study found reduction of inflammation in cells and tissues extracted patients with Crohn’s disease with reishi treatment (Liu et al., 2016), although in this case unfortunately a control group was absent, so merely suggests a potential of the herb for autoimmune disease treatment.

-Although there is much scientific work that needs to be done on reishi, herbalists report reishi as effective in treating a range of immunological disorders from various autoimmune conditions to cancer (Powell, 2015).
-It also is a calming adaptogenic herb and may have a role in reducing anxiety, but also does increase an individual’s energy with time (Groves, 2016).
+Although there is much scientific work that needs to be done to validate the traditional use of reishi, herbalists report reishi effective in treating a range of immunological disorders from various autoimmune conditions to cancer (Powell, 2015).
+It also is a jointly calming and stimulating herb and therefore may have a role in reducing anxiety, but also increases an individual’s vital energy with time, with a role possibly in the treatment of chronic fatigue (Groves, 2016).